project-decode/project-decode.github.io/index.md

  - segmentation-free analysis
  - comparison of segmentation algorithms
  - spatial multi-omics clustering
+ - the use of spatial statistics in spatial omics

 While the primary aim of the project will be to have fun and meet other spatial researchers, we will endeavour to disseminate our findings.
 This year we plan to wrap up our progress into a [BioHackRxiv](https://osf.io/preprints/biohackrxiv) white paper.